Endoscopic Endonasal Surgery

 including a consent form that must be signed before the surgery can begin.

-the procedure.
-Some of these might be slightly different from those listed above.
+of these might be slightly different from those listed above.

 What happens during endoscopic endonasal surgery?